volkamerlab/kissim_app/README.md

     │   ├── user_env.yaml
     │   └── regenerate_readmes.py
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
+    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (not used by us so far).
     │
     ├── notebooks          <- Jupyter notebooks.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting.
     │
     ├── results            <- Encodings (fingerprints) and comparisons.
+Needs to be downloaded from zenodo as described in the installation section.
     │
     ├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported.
     │
-    ├── scripts            <- KiSSim scripts.
+    ├── scripts            <- KiSSim and other scripts; includes README with details.
     │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module.